timo-reymann/rind/examples/README.md

 > The usecase must have a README and a sample project structure.

 - [circleci-python-build](./circleci-python-build) - Example showcasing CircleCI + python custom build
+- [terraform-lambda](./terraform-lambda) - Example showcasing the usage an terraform module to build a lambda inside a docker container